-The Company distributes the products in both domestic and international markets using credit term by selling to related company, global companies, medium companies and small companies.
-Some companies have dealt business with us for long time and are loyal customers.
-However, there are also risks that payment will not be made or delayed because of lack of cash flow.
+The Company distributes the products in both domestic and international markets using credit terms by selling to a related companies, global companies, medium companies, and small companies.
+Some companies have dealt business with us for a long time and are loyal customers.
+However,